owenthereal/upterm/docs/upterm_host.md

 ### Synopsis

-Host a terminal session over a reverse SSH tunnel to the Upterm server with the IO of the host and the client attaching to the IO of a command.
-By default, the command authenticates against the Upterm server using the private key files located at ~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519, and ~/.ssh/id_rsa.
-If no private key file is found, the command reads private keys from SSH Agent.
-If no private key is found from files or SSH Agent, the command falls back to generate one on the fly.
-To permit authorized clients to join, client public keys can be specified with --authorized-key.
+Host a terminal session via a reverse SSH tunnel to the Upterm server, linking the IO of the host and client to a command's IO.
+Authentication against the Upterm server defaults to using private key files located at ~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519, and ~/.ssh/id_rsa.
+If no private key file is found, it resorts to reading private keys from the SSH Agent.
+Absence of private keys in files or SSH Agent generates an on-the-fly private key.
+To authorize client connections, specify a authorized_key file with public keys using --authorized-keys.

 ```
 upterm host [flags]